40 Years After A Partial Nuclear Meltdown, A New Push To Keep Three Mile Island Open

 Even today, she avoids driving by the plant's large, gray cooling towers.

-"I find that really, forty years down the road," she says, "I'm still sitting on top of a plant that has all the waste, a plant that cannot sell its electricity, and there's still no real answers."
+"I find that really, 40 years down the road," she says, "I'm still sitting on top of a plant that has all the waste, a plant that cannot sell its electricity, and there's still no real answers."